Kunull/Writeups/docs/Microcorruption/Hanoi.md

 It set the user input character limit to `0x1c`, which is 28 bytes.
 As for the location, it is set to `0x2400`.

-This tells us that we caan write upto 28 bytes to `0x2400`.
+This tells us that we can write upto 28 bytes to `0x2400`.

 The instruction at `0x455a` compares the byte at memory address `0x2410` with `0x2c`.